 Are you looking for a publisher for your book?
 It can be hard to decide which publisher will be the best — and even harder to decide if self publishing would be a better option for you and your books.

-So, here are some insider secrets, like the ones I share in my Publish and Share Your Ebooks course, to help you decide.
+So, here are some insider secrets to help you decide.

 How to Find Out Which Publishers are Selling Best on Amazon

 Let’s start with a hypothetical situation.
 Say, for example, that you’ve written a romance.
 You tried submitting to the top traditional publishers with no interest at all.
-So, you submitted it to a few small romance publishers and two of them have responded immediately that they’re interested.
+So, you submitted it to a few small romance publishers who do ebooks and POD (print-on-demand) and two of them have responded immediately that they’re interested.
 The question is, though, do you go with one of them or self publish?

 (Note that you can apply this strategy to every category of publishing, not just romance!)

 There are literally hundreds of small publishers, often mainly publishing and marketing ebooks, that are focused on romance or have romance lines.
-Let’s look at two that have been around for awhile that I found on this 2021 list of Romance Publishers: Soul Mate Publishing (established 2011 by Deborah Gilbert) and Boroughs Publishing (around for at least a decade according to this discussion thread).
+Let’s look at two that have been around for awhile: Soul Mate Publishing and Boroughs Publishing, both 15+ years old, and still publishing.

 Next, hop on over to Amazon.com.
 Select Kindle Store.
 Then type the publisher name in the search box.
 Finally, select Sort by: Av.
 Customer Review.
 Why that sort?
 It stands to reason that the titles that have been read the most and have the most reviews (regardless of star ratings) will be the most popular and have the highest sales.